Ashwani-88/VEGAS_analysis/README.md

 # VEGAS_analysis
-Step for analysing VERITAS data and required scripts.
+Steps for analyzing VERITAS data and required scripts.